Snow1949/Ano-cDiff/README.md

 ===================================
 This repository is the work of "Counterfactual condition diffusion with continuous prior adaptive correction for anomaly detection in multimodal brain MRI" based on pytorch implementation.

+After the paper is accepted, we will continue to improve the content of the document, including the ideas of the paper and specific experimental methods.

 Requirements：
 -----------------------------------
 	python 		3.6